OmarThinks/web_scraping_task/2_find_products/README.md

 # How the code works:

 1. Declare the search parameters
-2. Transporm search parameters from human readable to the form that the website will understand
+2. Transform search parameters from human readable to the form that the website will understand
 3. Create the final url with query paramaters
 4. Get a list of the products